To Fight Climate Change, New York City Will Push Skyscrapers To Slash Emissions

 The price tag

-The new requirements only apply to large buildings, with more than 25,000 square feet.
+The new requirements apply only to large buildings, with more than 25,000 square feet.
 There are about 50,000 of those in New York City.

 There are also a number of exemptions, including hospitals, public housing and rent-controlled residential buildings.
-Supporters of the bill say the carveouts secured the support of affordable housing advocates who helped get the mandates passed — previous attempts to require building retrofits have floundered, while a broad coalition of groups rallied behind the City Council's latest effort.
+Supporters of the bill say the carve-outs secured the support of affordable-housing advocates who helped get the mandates passed — previous attempts to require building retrofits have floundered, while a broad coalition of groups rallied behind the City Council's latest effort.

 But the Real Estate Board of New York, the powerful body representing the city's real estate industry, has objected to the fact that the bill sets requirements for large commercial buildings while excluding other landlords.